How Singing Can Be Therapeutic

 Whether you are watching a concert or singing yourself, the vibrations of the music can lead to decreases in negative moods, such as tension, fear, confusion, and depression.
 This in turn, can lead to a boost in overall health.

 5. Releases Muscle Tension

 You can avoid expensive trips to the spa and release that built up tension in your upper back, neck, shoulders and chest area with singing.
 As you sing, you naturally release the strain in these areas, alleviating the pain and allowing the tension to melt away which impacts your entire body.

-Making and experiencing music can really impact your health and wellbeing.
-Lowering stress and anxiety, increasing feel good hormones and promoting connectivity, are just some of the benefits that singing can bring to your life.
-Best of all it doesn’t matter if you’re a good singer or a bad one.
-You can achieve therapeutic sensations just by emanating a vocal sound, so don’t be afraid to start singing today.
+Experiencing music can really impact your health and wellbeing.
+Lowering stress and anxiety; increasing feel-good hormones and promoting connectivity are just some of the benefits that singing can bring to your life.
+Best of all, it doesn’t matter if you’re a good singer or a bad one.
+You can achieve therapeutic sensations just by emanating a vocal sound, so don’t be afraid to start singing today!

-Interested in starting Vancouver singing lessons?
-Book your free consultation today!
+Are you interested in starting singing lessons?
+Book your free consultation today.